Summer Study for High School Students: Living at BabsoN

 Student Resource Guide (pdf) for detailed information on the Summer Study living and learning experience.

 live on campus (all residence hall rooms are furnished with a bed, dresser, and desk, as well as internet access and a heating/cooling unit) and have a Babson ID.
-This ID will give you access to Webster Athletic Center.
-Students also will have access to the Reynolds Campus Center, Horn Library, Babson Health Services, outdoor facilities, and many other student-gathering places on campus.
+Students also will have access to the Reynolds Campus Center, Horn Library, outdoor facilities, and many other student-gathering places on campus.

 Your meal plan includes access to Trim Dining Hall, the award-winning, all-you-can-eat, buffet-style dining facility for the Babson community.
 Students can also purchase food and drinks from an additional coffee shops and cafes on campus.

 Fun on-campus activities students take part in include: